 - Really, really know your skills and limitations.
 Understand the ratings with your experience.
 If you are attempting something above your level, be sure to explore lower-rated escape routes so you can get off the mountain safely.

 - Constantly monitor your progress on the mountain.
 If you’re expecting a class 3 route and you are making class 5 moves, you are off-route and need to immediately evaluate what you are doing and how you should adjust.
+Read this article to learn about the dire consequences of forging ahead when you are off route: Death on the Way to Mount Church

 - Keep looking back.
 The majority of accidents happen on the descent, not the ascent.
 Make sure you want to reverse that class 4 slope as you are climbing it, not after.